How to Avoid a DUI License Suspension

 After a person has been arrested for a DUI, that person faces two different processes.
 The first is the criminal process that can lead to jail, fines, and probation.
 The second is an administrative process that can take away your right to drive for a certain period of time.

 If you have been arrested for a DUI, you will face a driver's license suspension or possible revocation by the Department of Licensing.

-Experienced Tukwila DUI lawyer James Curtis at The Curtis Firm can help with your DUI case.
+Experienced Washington DUI lawyer James Curtis at The Curtis Firm can help with your DUI case.
 The administrative process can be complicated, but you do not have to do it by yourself.

 After an arrest for DUI, the law enforcement officer will typically take the suspect to the police station for a breath test.
 If the driver blows over the legal limit or refuses to take the test, the officer will provide him or her with a hearing request form.

 You are required to request the hearing; it does not happen automatically.
 Your request for an administrative hearing must be postmarked within 7 days of your arrest or else effectively waive your right to one.

 You may access the Washington State Department of License (DOL) DUI Administrative Hearing request form below: